little-world/rust-course/src/11-string-processing.md

 ## Pattern 12: Boyer-Moore String Search

 **Problem**: KMP scans every text character left-to-right, no skipping possible.
 Can we do better?
-When last character of pattern doesn't match, can we skip more than one position?
-For long patterns in large texts, scanning every character wastes comparisons.
-English text (26 letters) has more discriminating power than binary data (2 symbols)—can we exploit this?

 **Solution**: Scan pattern right-to-left (most discriminating character first).
 Build "bad character table" mapping each character to its rightmost position in pattern.
-On mismatch at text character `c`: if `c` not in pattern, skip entire pattern width; if `c` in pattern, align it with rightmost occurrence.
-This enables sublinear best case—skipping M positions when last character never matches.

 **Why This Matters**: Best case O(N/M)—searching for "PATTERN" (7 chars) in text where "N" never appears skips 7 positions per comparison, examining only N/7 characters!
 Average case much faster than KMP for long patterns and large alphabets.
 English text search: Boyer-Moore 3-5x faster than KMP.
 DNA search (4-letter alphabet): KMP competitive.
 This is why grep, Vim, and text editors use Boyer-Moore variants.